 - The magistrate clerk may believe there is no probable cause.
 So, he will dismiss the application for a criminal complaint.
 There will be no public records generated during this probable and show cause hearing.
 If the criminal application is dismissed, it is as if the event never occurred.
 If the complaint is denied, the complainant has the right to request a judge to perform a redetermination.
 This means the judge will review the case and arrive at a new decision.
 It is at the judge’s discretion whether to just review the materials that were given to the clerk, or whether to let new materials and witnesses.

 - The clerk magistrate may also hold the application.
 This simply means he will not dismiss the case right away, but will hold it for up to one year.
 It could be dismissed at that time if there are no additional allegations made.
 No public records have been generated when the application is being held.

 While a probable and show cause hearing may seem informal, this is a key step in criminal proceedings.
 This is your shot to show the clerk magistrate there is insufficient evidence that shows that you may have committed a crime.
 Therefore, if you are attending a probable and show cause hearing, you should be accompanied by a skilled criminal defense attorney, if you want to avoid criminal charges from showing on your record.

 Remember, even if you are acquitted, criminal charges on your record are permanent.
 Take advantage of the opportunity to avoid a criminal record.
-For a legal consultation, please contact Attorney Geoffrey Nathan at (617) 472-5775.
+For a Boston criminal defense attorney consultation, please contact Attorney Geoffrey Nathan at (617) 472-5775.